TosbackCgusBridge-Bot/CGUs-versions/Vcstar/Privacy Policy.md

 *   Commented
 *   Emailed

+*   4 injured in crash on Highway 101 interchange Updated 11/12/2012 at 6:40 p.m.
 *   Ventura County representatives know 'fiscal cliff' is on their agenda Published 11/11/2012 at 4:56 p.m.
-46 comments
+71 comments
 *   O'Reilly: Personal note to President Obama Published 11/9/2012 at 4:29 p.m.
-135 comments
+148 comments
+*   Kart racing driving Ventura beach residents batty Published 11/12/2012 at 5:14 p.m.
+20 comments
 *   Will: Conservatives, start all over again Published 11/10/2012 at 8:01 p.m.
-44 comments
+64 comments
-*   Job-based health coverage falls on hard times Published 11/10/2012 at 8:42 p.m.
-51 comments
-*   Ventura man returns to Japan 70 years after World War II imprisonment Published 11/11/2012 at 5:37 p.m.
-12 comments

-Photo Galleries Camarillo vs. Harvard-Westlake Surfers remember Jack Cantrell CLU wins another SCIAC football title
+Photo Galleries Surfers remember Jack Cantrell Camarillo vs. Harvard-Westlake Ojai veterans find help through horse…

-*   Morning chat Published 11/9/2012 at 12:00 a.m.
-267 comments
+*   Morning chat Updated // at : 276 comments
-*   O'Reilly: Personal note to President Obama Published 11/9/2012 at 4:29 p.m.
-135 comments
+*   O'Reilly: Personal note to President Obama Updated // at : 148 comments
-*   Obama's support dropped from '08 in east county cities Published 11/8/2012 at 4:49 p.m.
-99 comments
+*   Ventura County representatives know 'fiscal cliff' is on their agenda Updated // at : 71 comments
+*   Will: Conservatives, start all over again Updated // at : 64 comments
-*   Job-based health coverage falls on hard times Published 11/10/2012 at 8:42 p.m.
-51 comments
+*   Job-based health coverage falls on hard times Updated // at : 55 comments
-*   Obama: 'We have picked ourselves up,' fought back Published 11/6/2012 at 10:08 a.m.
-440 comments

-*   Authorities warn of "knock knock" burglaries in east Ventura County Published 11/8/2012 at 12:11 p.m.
+*   Authorities warn of "knock knock" burglaries in east Ventura County Updated 11/8/2012 at 2:04 p.m.
 0 comments
-*   Shirley: Medical device tax will impact jobs and costs Published 10/27/2012 at 3:00 p.m.
+*   Shirley: Medical device tax will impact jobs and costs Updated // at : 0 comments
+*   18-year-old accused of setting family's basset hound on fire near Camarillo Updated 11/9/2012 at 11:01 p.m.
 0 comments
-*   18-year-old accused of setting family's basset hound on fire near Camarillo Published 11/9/2012 at 10:13 a.m.
-0 comments
-*   Oxnard school principal arrested after alleged road rage incident Published 11/2/2012 at 5:47 p.m.
-0 comments
-*   Veterans in Ojai find hope, help through horse therapy Published 11/10/2012 at 9:14 p.m.
-5 comments
+*   Veterans in Ojai find hope, help through horse therapy Updated // at : 5 comments
+*   Wal-Mart's new strategies allow access into Ventura County cities Updated // at : 75 comments

 Weather